k2view-academy/K2View-Academy/articles/21_Fabric_troubleshooting/01_Fabric_troubleshooting_overview.md

 * **k2profiler start** [type=sampling|tracing|call_counting] [duration]

-  Starts the profiler, where type is one of the following:
+Starts the profiler, where **type** is one of the following:

   * **sampling** (default) - Estimates how long a method lasts by periodically probing stacks of running threads.
 Overhead is usually low and depends on the sampling period and the number of threads.
 In this mode, the method invocation counts are not available.
 Time accuracy is high for long methods and low for short periods.
   * **tracing** – In tracing mode, the profiler uses the bytecode of its instruments to measure time and the invocation count of each class method.
 Trivial methods like getters and setters are skipped to achieve better performance.
 Overhead is usually high and depends on the settings.
   * **call_counting** - Call counting is designed to have a minimal overhead.
 Call counting provides a plain list of methods with invocation counts.
 Unlike other modes, neither call stacks nor times are gathered.
 Trivial methods like getters and setters are skipped to achieve better performance.

-  * **duration** - The time in seconds for the profiler to gather information.
+The **duration** is the time in seconds for the profiler to gather information.
 Default duration is 60 seconds.

 * **k2profiler snapshot** [stop=true|false] [type=cpu|memory]

 Creates a CPU or memory snapshot.

 Memory snapshot includes various checks on the CPU as well.

 Default type is **cpu**.
 The profiler will be stopped once a snapshot has been created (this is the default behavior).
 However, if you wish to continue taking snapshots, use the "stop=false" argument.

 **Note**
 The profiler file will be created in the location defined in **jvm.options** file.